Home

 When old Jeeps are found for sale I know my ears perk up because these great pieces of history have the same profound effect on Jeep Lovers as a 1934 Ford 3-window coupe has on a car buff.

-Unless you have owned an old unrestored Jeep or can relate to owning any old fixer-upper, you know that there is a lot more to consider than just the nostalgia and future dreams of cruising the streets, roads or trails.
+Unless you have owned an old unrestored Jeep or can relate to owning any old fixer-upper, you know that there is a lot more to consider than just the nostalgia and your future dreams of cruising the streets, roads or trails.

 Old or New?...Your opinions